crioto/conf/README.md

 conf
 ====

-Hi!
+Hi!!!
 This is my personal environment configuration tool.
 I'm using it for easy deployment of my development environment on different machines.

 You can use it if you're using: